Atalanta and Sassuolo inspired Italy’s transformation

 Mancini made eight changes to his starting lineup for the Wales match, putting out a starting 11 with an average age of 27 for the youngest Italy squad at a major tournament since a Roberto Baggio-led team beat Bulgaria at the 1994 World Cup.

-Up next is a round-of-16 match at Wembley Stadium in London on Saturday.
+Up next is a round-of-16 match against Austria at Wembley Stadium in London on Saturday.

 “Mancini never fires us up too much,” said 22-year-old center back Alessandro Bastoni, another Atalanta product who was a fixture in the Inter Milan squad that won the Serie A title last month.
 “He just tells us to enjoy our soccer and keep doing what we’re doing.”